Bri1201/NLP_CSE4022/README.md

 ## 16-12-2022- Tutorial 01
 In this tutorial we explored a few aspects of the NLTK package such as the brown corpus and inaugural corpus

+## 22-12-2022
+In this tutorial, we explore 6 subtasks.
+The subtasks are as follows:
+1.Frequency distribution: We analyse the text using the frequency distribution of the words 2.Conditional Frequency distribution: We add additional conditions to this frequency distribution 3.Exploring Jieba
+4. Understanding a basic text processing pipeline
+5. Homework task to analyse the presedential address of a U.S president